usi-verification-and-security/upprover/trunk/readme2update_cbmc_ver_info.txt

 - trunk/cprover/src/util/expr.h/.cpp - add a function — I will need to add functions from old source to new one (those functions are created by the team and needed)
 - trunk/cprover/src/config.inc (change: add ../ to minisat2 path) —WE removed to CMAKE, therefore we do not need it anymore
 - trunk/cprover/src/Makefile - WE removed to CMAKE, therefore we do not need it anymore - assure we don't override it with junk
-- Remove dirty - where found
+- Remove dirty - once found

 minisat-2.2.1:
 ==============